Mont Blanc: Climbing routes

 Nowadays, the summit is ascended by an average of 20,000 mountaineer tourists each year.
 It could be considered a technically easy yet arduous ascent for someone well-trained and acclimatised to the altitude.
 From l'Aiguille du Midi (where the cable car stops), Mont Blanc seems quite close, being 1000 m higher.
-But while the peak looks deceptively close, the La Voie des 3 Monts route (known to be more technical and challenging than other more commonly used routes) requires more ascent over two other 4,000 m mountains, Mont Blanc du Tacul and Mont Maudit, before the final section of the climb is reached.
-The last 1,000 m push to the summit is undertaken.
+But while the peak looks deceptively close, the La Voie des 3 Monts route (known to be more technical and challenging than other more commonly used routes) requires more ascent over two other 4,000 m mountains, Mont Blanc du Tacul and Mont Maudit, before the final 1,000 m push to the summit is undertaken.

 Each year climbing deaths occur on Mont Blanc.
 On the busiest weekends, normally around August, the local rescue service performs an average of 12 missions, mostly directed to aid people in trouble on one of the normal routes of the mountain.
 Some routes require knowledge of high-altitude mountaineering and a guide (or at least an experienced mountaineer), and all require proper equipment.
 All routes are long and arduous, involving delicate passages and the hazard of rockfall or avalanche.
 Climbers may also suffer altitude sickness, occasionally life-threatening, particularly if they are not properly acclimatised.